 The Stop Button is a non-profit site and a hobby in the most Carlin sense of the word; my film selecting process is an archaic, so technical it’s shameful, personal one.
 It often involves Movielens, a film recommendation engine I highly recommend.
 And I do welcome suggestions, of course.

-So, to suggest a film or just to get in touch, I’ve attached a contact form below.
+So, to suggest a film, submit a screener, or just to get in touch, I’ve attached a contact form below.
 You can also follow me on Twitter here.